A company of collaborators

 Producers are outcomes-focused.
 We are constantly problem solving.
 We must know, or get to know, our audiences.
 We need to be excellent communicators, be able to tell a good story about what we do and what we are making.
 Importantly we are responsible for ensuring the product or project is in good shape to release to our client, market or the audience.

 In the digital and tech worlds, producer is a term that has a number of meanings and is often misused and refers to a content coordinator role - or someone who can point a camera and edit stories.
-So in this realm, we often take the title of service designers, creative directors, or content and communications directors.
+So in this realm, we often take the title of service designers, creative directors, content designers, or content and communications directors.

-We make things we care about
+We make and advocate for things we care about

 Good people and good relationships are fundamental to the success of any project, product or service.
 The capacity to be agile and experimental are also important.
 We are always having to work out different ways of approaching a problem or project, working within the parameters of deadlines, environmental factors, or funding limitations and wrangling risk.
 To do this well, we must be pretty much across everything.